-Investment performance objective[§] To outperform MSCI ACWI ex Aust Index
+To outperform MSCI ACWI ex Aust Index (in AUD) over the medium to long term. ¶

-(in AUD) over the medium to long term.1 Minimum investment timeframe Be prepared to stay invested in this option for at least 12 years before it meets its objectives.
+Be prepared to stay invested in this option for at least 12 years before it meets its objectives.

-What type of investment is it?
 Predominantly invested in companies listed on major international stock exchanges.